runabol/piper/README.md

 Piper is comprised of two central components:

-The Coordinator, responsible for the job execution, for doling out tasks to workers and for handling any errors that occur on job executions.
+The `Coordinator`, responsible for the job execution, for doling out tasks to workers and for handling any errors that occur on job executions.

+and,

-The Worker, responsible for executing a single task outside of the context of a Job. i.e. Worker instances are meant to be "dumb", stateless processes who simply receive a task from the coordinator, execute it and reply to the Coordinator with the results or errors if any.
+The `Worker`, responsible for executing a single task outside of the context of a Job. i.e. `Worker` instances are meant to be "dumb", stateless processes who simply receive a task from the coordinator, execute it and reply to the Coordinator with the results or errors if any.

 Since `Coordinator` and `Worker` do not talk to each other directly but only through a `Messenger`, they can easily run on seperate machines and talk to each other through some sort of middleware.